rainbowdashlabs/sql-java/docs/03/data_consistency/default_values.md

 |:----|:-------------|:-------------|
 | 11  | Jonathan     | null         |

 As we can see last_online is null.
 But we want it to be always a value.
-That's why we whould add a `NOT NULL` here as well.
+That's why we would add a `NOT NULL` here as well.

 Our table will look like this in the end.